 Of the two cameras under consideration, the Canon 5D features a full frame sensor and the Nikon D5200 an APS-C sensor.
 The sensor area in the D5200 is 58 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a smaller sensor, the D5200 offers a higher resolution of 24 megapixel, compared with 12.7 MP of the 5D.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 8.25μm for the 5D).
+Despite having a smaller sensor, the D5200 offers a higher resolution of 24 megapixels, compared with 12.7 MP of the 5D.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 8.25μm for the 5D).
 However, it should be noted that the D5200 is much more recent (by 7 years and 2 months) than the 5D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D5200 offers substantially better image quality than the 5D (overall score 13 points higher).
-The advantage is based on 1.3 bits higher color depth, 2.8 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The advantage is based on 1.3 bits higher color depth, 2.8 EV in additional dynamic range, and 0.1 stops of reduced low light sensitivity.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D5200 indeed provides for movie recording, while the 5D does not.
 The highest resolution format that the D5200 can use is 1080/60i.